Energy generation begins on the Keele University campus Low Carbon Energy Generation Park

 Energy generation is now underway at the new Low Carbon Energy Generation Park on the Keele University campus, marking an important milestone in Keele's journey to become carbon neutral by 2030.

 The multi-technology energy park, run in partnership with EQUANS - part of the ENGIE Group - features a wind and solar farm, as well as an industrial-sized battery to store the generated energy.

 The installation of 12,500 solar photo-voltaic (PV) panels was completed last week and is now generating energy, and two wind turbines are currently being installed.
-Combined, they will generate at least 50% of the University’s campus electricity requirements from renewable sources, saving around 1,500 tonnes of carbon emissions each year.
+Combined, they will generate up to 50% of the University’s campus electricity requirements from renewable sources, saving around 1,500 tonnes of carbon emissions each year.

 The energy park is managed and financed by EQUANS, a leading energy and services company focused on producing and supplying low-carbon energy.
 In December 2020, Keele signed a 25-year partnership with the organisation, representing part of the University’s response to the climate crisis through the subsidy-free provision of clean, renewable energy.

 Professor Mark Ormerod, Deputy Vice-Chancellor and Provost, and institutional lead for sustainability, said: "Last week was a hugely exciting week for Keele University in terms of realising our ambitions to dramatically reduce our carbon emissions.
 I'm absolutely delighted that we are now generating really significant amounts of our electricity needs on campus through the successful installation of 12,500 solar photovoltaic panels, and that installation is now underway on the two large wind turbines on site.